 Efforts to better enforce existing STR rules are currently underway.
 The inventory of STRs that might be converted into long-term rentals will be better understood by spring 2018.
-A conversion program could provide an incentive to rent homes long term that have been rented short term in violation of existing regulations.
-These efforts in tandem could serve as the "carrot and the stick."
+A program could provide rent guarantees and other incentives to long-term rent homes that are vacant, less desirable as STRs (low occupancy rates), or not in compliance with regulations.